czdtech/fb-jf/src/content/games/incredibox-piege-simulator.en.md

 <!-- i18n:section:controls -->
 ### **Controls Guide**

-This mod uses the simple, click-based interface of the Simulator series.
+This mod uses the simple, `click`-based interface of the Simulator series.

-*   **Activate / Deactivate Sound**: **Click** on any of the 20 sound icons in the grid.
+*   **Activate / Deactivate Sound**: **`Click`** on any of the 20 sound icons in the grid.
 An activated icon will be highlighted, adding its sound to the loop.
 Clicking it again will turn it off.
 *   **Combine Sounds**: You can have multiple sounds activated at the same time to build your track.
 *   **Main Controls (Top Left)**:
     *   **Play Button**: Toggles the entire loop on or off.